Psalm 46: Uses

-In Judaism
+Judaism

 Portions of the psalm are used or referenced in several Jewish prayers.
 Verse 2 in the Hebrew is part of Selichot.
 Verse 8 is said in the daily morning service during the recitation of the incense offering, in Pesukei Dezimra, and in Uva Letzion; it is said in Uva Letzion in the Shabbat morning service, Yom Tov afternoon service, and Motza'ei Shabbat evening service as well.
 Verse 12 is part of the Havdalah ceremony.
 Yemenite Jews include it as part of Yehi kevod.

 In the Siddur Avodas Yisroel, Psalm 46 is the psalm of the day for Shabbat Va'eira.

-The psalm is recited as a prayer for the end of all wars.

 Catholic Church

 This psalm was traditionally recited or sung at the office of matins on Tuesday after St. Benedict of Nursia established his rule of St. Benedict around 530, mainly in the numerical order of the psalms.
-Today, Psalm 46 is sung or recited at Vespers on Friday of the first week of the liturgical four weekly cycle.
+Today, Psalm 46 is sung or recited at vespers on Friday of the first week of the liturgical four weekly cycle.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Terce.